 This combined theory and clinical course focuses on the indirect caregiver role of the clinical nurse specialist in high risk home care.
 Based on identified competencies of the clinical specialist, the course focuses on the roles of educator, program manager, researcher, and consultant.
 Utilizing a conceptual framework, the student designs a program for a specific high risk home health client population including budgetary considerations, staffing patterns, and evaluation methods to achieve expected outcomes.
 Concepts of advocacy, communication, power, and leadership are emphasized.
-Prerequisites: Academic Core, Advanced Practice Core courses, and GNRS 580
+Prerequisites: Academic Core and Advanced Practice Core courses, and GNRS 580 and screening, teenage sexual issues, and prevention and treatment of sexually transmitted infections.
+Crosscultural aspects related to reproductive health will be addressed.
+Prerequisites: Academic Core and Advanced Practice Core courses, and GNRS 511